This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 WorkSafeBC (Workers' Compensation Board) has produced a chart of common MSI risk control options (PDF 87 KB) to be used in selecting appropriate risk controls.

 Training in material handling, including how to lift properly, can be part of an effective risk control strategy (as an administrative control).
 However, experience shows that training alone is unlikely to effectively control the risk or the incidence of injury.
-Where it is practicable (reasonably capable of being doing) to eliminate the risk of injury by use of, for example, mechanical handling equipment, employers may find that implementing such measures (engineering controls) is the most effective risk control strategy.
+Where it is practicable (reasonably capable of being done) to eliminate the risk of injury by use of, for example, mechanical handling equipment, employers may find that implementing such measures (engineering controls) is the most effective risk control strategy.

 Where a job has a significant risk of MSI that cannot be eliminated, the employer must provide equipment and/or safe work procedures to reduce the risk so far as is practicable.
 "Practicable" is defined in the Occupational Health and Safety Regulation as "that which is reasonably capable of being done."